oasis-tcs/openc2-tc-ops/openc2-org-maintenance.md

    - the TC Co-Chairs
    - the TC Secretary
    - the website architect[^1]
- - The TC Secretary serves as the Website Editor
+ - The TC Secretary serves as the Website Editor.
  - Website changes are proposed using GitHub pull requests directed to the [openc2-org.githib.io](https://github.com/OpenC2-org/openc2-org.github.io)